Two people dead after fall at ABBA tribute show in Sweden

 “As you probably understand, it has been a tough day for all of us in the production.
 Our thoughts go out to the perished and their relatives.
 We still know nothing about what caused the accident and how this could happen.”

-ABBA are due to return with a new album ‘VOYAGE’ this Friday (November 5).
+ABBA are due to return with their new album ‘VOYAGE’ this Friday (November 5).
 A string of accompanying “revolutionary” concerts will take place in London next year.